Navigating My Way Into Adulthood.

 Why?

 Tom had given up his professional hockey career to become a Jehovah’s Witness.
 I kid you not.
-Tom gave up playing pro hockey in a league that I dreamt every day of playing in.
-Just to become part of a religion that I dreamt every day getting the hell out of.
+Tom gave up playing pro hockey in a league that I would dream every day of playing in to become part of a religion that I dreamed every day getting the hell out of.

 If I recall there were well over twenty chapters in the Youth book.
-Dave and I agreed we would have a one hour bible study every week alone together at my apartment.
+Dave and I agreed that we would have a one hour bible study every week at my apartment.
 Each week we would be thoroughly studying and discussing one chapter.
 I immediately realized I was making a six month commitment which I really didn’t want to do.
-Each week Dave would also share his own high school experiences while growing up and attempt to give me a heads up of what I could expect going forward also.
+Each week Dave would also share his own high school experiences while growing up and attempt to give me a heads up as to what I could expect going forward also.

 Yeah right.